• KSCN

 Nerve conduction studies: basic principal and clinical usefulness

-Suk-Won Ahn1, Byung-Nam Yoon2, Jee-Eun Kim3, Jin Myoung Seok4, Kwang-Kuk Kim5, Young Min Lim5, Ki-Han Kwon6, Kee Duk Park7, Bum Chun Suh8, and on behalf of the Korean Society of Clinical Neurophysiology Education Committee
+Suk-Won Ahn1, Byung-Nam Yoon2, Jee-Eun Kim3, Jin Myoung Seok4, Kwang-Kuk Kim5, Young Min Lim5, Ki-Han Kwon6, Kee Duk Park7, Bum Chun Suh8, on behalf of the Korean Society of Clinical Neurophysiology Education Committee

 1Department of Neurology, Chung-Ang University Hospital, Chung-Ang University College of Medicine, Seoul, Korea